adampeklay/terraform_repo/README.md

 - Terraform PR builder
 - Terraform `.gitignore` file

+## To-do
+- AWS IAM read only for `terraform plan`
+- Update github secrets with IAM creds

 ## Pull request template:
 - This helps code reviewers by answering some basic information about your proposed changes
 ```